Jamie Joseph

-James Whitinui Joseph (born 21 November 1969) is a New Zealand-born Japanese former rugby union player and current rugby union coach.
-A flanker, Joseph represented Otago at a provincial level, and was a member of the New Zealand national side, the All Blacks, from 1992 to 1995, before representing Japan in 1999.
-Joseph, now head coach of the Japanese national side, has coached since his retirement, coming through the ranks in New Zealand before his first national stint.
+James Whitinui Joseph (born 21 November 1969) is a New Zealand rugby union coach and former player.
+He is the current head coach of the Highlanders and the All Blacks XV.

+A flanker, Joseph represented Otago at a provincial level, and was a member of the New Zealand national team, the All Blacks, from 1992 to 1995, before representing Japan in 1999.

+Since his retirement, Joseph has coached Wellington, the Māori All Blacks, the Highlanders, Japan and the Sunwolves.
+He returned to the Highlanders in 2024 and was appointed head coach of the All Blacks XV in 2025.

 Early life and family

 Joseph was born in Blenheim, New Zealand.
 His father, Jim Joseph, was a prop for the Marlborough rugby team from 1963 to 1977 and also played for New Zealand Māori.
 His mother Maude (née MacDonald) is the sister of Iwi and Mugwi MacDonald, the daughter of Manny MacDonald, granddaughter of Jack MacDonald and aunt of Hoani MacDonald, all of whom represented New Zealand Māori.
 Joseph affiliates to Ngāti Maniapoto through his father and Rangitāne and Ngāti Rārua through his mother.
 He was educated at Church College and the University of Otago, where he completed a Bachelor of Physical Education majoring in psychology.